Wood species

 Quince wood - fine and fragrant

-I ended up searching for information about quince wood based on a question from a reader whose hobby is making pipes.
-He told me that he uses cherrywalnut, oak or plumand for the mouthpiece, dud or rose.
-I was wondering if she could use dried fig or quince twigs for the mouthpiece.
-She was afraid that in the presence of hot tobacco smoke they would become toxic.
-About fig wood I knew that it contained latex that caused skin irritation.
-That's why the wood must be thoroughly dried before use.
+I ended up looking for information about quince wood based on a question from a reader whose hobby is pipe making.
+He told me that he uses cherrywalnut, oak or plum, and for the mouthpiece, dud or rose.
+He asked me if he could use dried fig or quince twigs for a mouthpiece.
+He feared that in the presence of the hot tobacco smoke, they might become toxic.
+About fig wood I knew it had a latex content that causes skin irritation.
+This is why the wood must be dried thoroughly before use.
 But I didn't know why quince wood would be dangerous.
-That's how I started my search for information about a wood about which very little has been written, but which has many legends about the yellow fruit that perfumed my grandparents' house.
+So I started looking for information about a wood that has been little written about, but which has a lot of legends about the yellow fruit that perfumed my grandparents' house.

 quince wood